nERD8932/SonoGrapher/README.md

   ```
 - Run `build_frontend.ps1` on Windows (right-click and select 'Run with PowerShell'), or `build_frontend.sh` on Linux
 - An executable called `SonoGrapher_Frontend(.exe)` will have been created in the main directory of the repository.
 Navigate into it and open the executable to start the server.
+- !!NOTE!!: Please remember to define `BEARER_TOKEN` and `API_URL` in your environment variables, or a .env file, if they differ from the default.
+You should not use the default token in a production environment

 ## API Endpoint